mmmovania/CUDA_DSU_Spring_2016/README.md

 # CUDA_DSU_Spring_2016
-The accompanying repository for CUDA spring 2016 labs
+The accompanying repository for labs for CUDA course at DHA Suffa University offered in spring 2016.